-The Proposed Project area is located in an area that is undeveloped and largely rural in character.
-Elevations within the Proposed Action area range from approximately 1,095 feet to 1,160 feet.
-Topographically, the project site is situated on a flat river terrace surrounded by steep slopes.
+The Project area is located in an area that is undeveloped and largely rural in character.
+Elevations within the Project area range from approximately 1,095 feet to 1,160 feet.
+Topographically, the Proposed Project site is situated on a flat river terrace surrounded by steep slopes.

-The primary land uses in the Proposed Project area are partially developed for public uses such as a school, park, ball fields and the recently developed Karuk Happy Camp Family Services Center) and other private commercial developments.
-SR-96 is located approximately 150 feet west of the project site.
-The property site is not located in the vicinity of a state or county designated scenic highway (Figure 3.2-1, Visual Characteristics).
+The primary land uses in the Project area are partially developed for public uses such as a school, park, ball fields and the recently developed Karuk Happy Camp Family Services Center and other private commercial developments.
+SR-96 is located approximately 150 feet west of the Project site.
+The Proposed Project site is not located in the vicinity of a state or county designated scenic highway.